jakebathman/tailwindcss-uk-docs/source/docs/border-color.blade.md

 ## Hover

-To control the border color of an element on hover, add the `hover:` prefix to any existing border color utility.
+To control the border colour of an element on hover, add the `hover:` prefix to any existing border colour utility.
 For example, use `hover:border-blue-500` to apply the `border-blue-500` utility on hover.

-@component('_partials.code-sample', ['class' => 'text-center'])
+@component('_partials.code-sample', ['class' => 'text-centre'])
 <button class="border-2 border-blue-500 hover:border-red-500 bg-transparent text-blue-700 hover:text-red-700 py-2 px-4 font-semibold rounded">
   Button
 </button>